Environmental Protection Agency (EPA).

 A. Analytical Enforcement Methodology

-Adequate enforcement methodology (high performance liquid chromatography method with tandem mass spectrometry detection (LC/MS/MS) method (GRM045.01A) is available to enforce the tolerance expression.
+Adequate residue analytical methods are available for the purpose of fomesafen tolerance enforcement for plant commodities.
+A high performance liquid chromatography method with tandem mass spectrometry detection (LC/MS/MS) method (GRM045.01A) has Start Printed Page 5316previously been submitted as an enforcement method.
+The method uses extraction procedures similar to previous methods, SPE cleanup procedures, and the final determination step by LC/MS/MS for analysis of fomesafen residues.
 The validated limit of quantitation (LOQ) of the method is 0.02 ppm.

 The method may be requested from: Chief, Analytical Chemistry Branch, Environmental Science Center, 701 Mapes Rd., Ft.
 Meade, MD 20755-5350; telephone number: (410) 305-2905; email address: firstname.lastname@example.org.